 The 50 amp adapter gives me the option to plug the Casita if I end up on a RV spot that only has 50amp service.
 Or maybe the 30 amp outlet doesn’t work but the 50 amp does.
 Click on the photos to see them on Amazon.

 A critical component to protect our Casita from power surges or incorrectly wired power outlets at a campground is a surge protector.
-I like this compact one over the larger models that hang down, because it’s not visible with the power panel door covering it, so it’s less likely to get stolen.
+I like the compact Camco (currently out of stock though) over the larger models that hang down, because it’s not visible with the power panel door covering it, so it’s less likely to get stolen.
 LED’s show if the circuit has the correct polarity and is safely grounded before hooking up the Casita to power.
 The only downside to these affordable surge protectors is they are a one shot deal.
 If it takes a surge, it burns out.
 The resettable protectors cost hundreds of dollars, so I can buy a few of these and still break even.

 I keep both adaptors and the surge protector in the space where the power cable stores.
 It’s easy to reach in and I can grab them whenever needed.
 They’re cheap and could save a trip!

 Another great item to have is a battery monitor for camping without electrical hookups.
 It’s a “fuel gauge” for the battery.
 We leave ours plugged in most of the time.
 Using a battery voltage chart you can see your battery level.
 Hint: 12.0 volts is about 50% capacity which is “low”.
 Going below 12.0 volts will permanently damage your battery.